 Retention Rate: 75%

 Highest Salary After Attending: $46,422

-Cleveland State University is a large public university with over 10,500 undergraduate students.
+Cleveland State University is a public university where over 10,500 undergraduate students study.
 Because they are a state school and much larger than some colleges in Cleveland Ohio, they have a 90% acceptance rate.
 Niche.com has given this school a grade of B-, based on high scores for location and diversity but average scores in other categories.
 Popular majors at this school include Psychology, Medical Technician, Nursing, and Business.
 This school also has programs for graduate students.
-They have almost 4,800 graduate students, over half of whom are studying part-time.
+Nearly 4,800 graduate students are there and over half of attend part-time.
 Popular programs offered by this graduate program include Business, Electrical Engineering, Law, and Social Work.
 A small number of these are available online and through distance education.

 7. Kent State University

 Average Net Price: $19,117

 Highest Salary After Attending: $42,837